Edition No. 01 available now — a traditional pomander

 Cultural context

 Kyphi was the sacred incense of ancient Egypt.
 It's a compound of sixteen ingredients including honey, wine, raisins, , and , burned in temples at nightfall as an offering to the gods.
-It is the oldest compound perfume whose formula survives.
-Its sixteen ingredients were not chosen randomly.
-Experience across generations of temple physicians had shown this combination produced this effect on the nervous system.
-Kyphi wasn’t just symbolic or ritual incense and it likely had genuine medicinal properties, especially as an antimicrobial agent.
+It's the oldest compound perfume whose formula survives.
+None of its sixteen ingredients were chosen randomly.
+It came from experience across generations of temple physicians who had shown that its combination of ingredients produced a calming effect on the nervous system.
+But Kyphi wasn’t just symbolic or ritual incense.
+It also likely had respect for its genuine medicinal properties, especially as an antimicrobial agent.

 Plant / material

-(Boswellia sacra), Cassia (Cinnamomum cassia), Cinnamomum verum), Juniper berries (Juniperus communis), (Commiphora myrrha), (Acorus ).
+(), Cassia (Cinnamomum cassia), ), Juniper berries (Juniperus communis), (Commiphora myrrha), ().
 (Cistus ladaniferus, the rock rose), wine, raisins and honey.

-The Egyptians did not know what a double-blind trial was.
-They were very good at observation.
-What we now call “antimicrobial,” they understood as substances that kept wounds from spoiling, slowed decay, or purified the air.
+The ancient Egyptians did not have the term we know today as a double-blind trial but they were very good at observation.
+What we now call “antimicrobial,” they understood as substances that kept wounds from spoiling, that slowed decay, or purified the air.

-Resins like (Boswellia sacra) and (Commiphora myrrha) were not chosen at random—they were chosen because, over time, they worked.
+Resins like () and (Commiphora myrrha) were not chosen at random for their scent.
+They were chosen because, over time, they showed evidence to work.

 Boswellia sacra